teamdunno/jsr-registry-bindings/README.md

-⚠️WARNING: The library is going to be changed since the codebase is pretty confusing
+⚠️WARNING: The library is going to be changed since the codebase is pretty confusing.

+If you are using Go, consider using [teamdunno/go-jsr-registry](https://github.com/teamdunno/go-jsr-registry) package

 # Unofficial JSR registry bindings
 ## Current changelog
 Release!